andrewluetgers/loot/README.md

   * **$isBoolean**
   * **$isRegExp**

+### Objects
+  * **$new(prototype)** optionally provide a prototype object for a new object instance.
+If an "init" function or an array of init functions exist it/they will be called.
+  * **$copy(source, filter)** returns a deep copy of source.
+Optional filter(key, source, target) is called for every property traversed, if it returns true the property is copied over, if it returns false the property is ignored.
+  * **$merge(target, source, filter)** returns a deep copy of source applied to target.
+Optional filter(key, source, target) is called for every property, if it returns true the property is copied over, if it returns false the property is ignored.
+  * **$extend(obj)** obj will gain shallow copies of *all* properties of all other provided objects.
+This allows for building objects that share properties through composition vs prototype.
+This can save on memory and provide information sharing.
+  * **$mixin(obj)** obj will gain deep copies of 'owned' properties of all other provided objects.
+The 'hasOwnProperty' test is applied to all properties during the deep copy.
+  * **$make(prototype, extender, mixin)** All args are optional, extender and mixin may each be single objects or arrays of objects. $make calls $new on the prototype then extends it with extender and mixes in the mixin. "init" functions can exist as properties on any or all of the provided objects and will get called at the end with the new object as the "this".
+If any of the arguments is a speaker then the new object will also be a speaker.
+Also see tests and source for advanced message sharing capabilities.

+### Object Pools
+  Why use this?
+It is an experimental performance enhancement, ideally an object pool will limit the total ammount of work performed, memory used and garbage produced.
+Tests and benchmarks yet to be written, memory use and GC analysis yet to be performed.
+  * **$recyclable(name, constructor, reducer, maxItems)** create an object pool, Arguments: name = string identifier for the pool, constructor = function that returns a new instance of the object (NOT called with new), reducer = function(obj) returns the object instance back to a reusable state.
+This is optional as there is a defalut which will call a reduce method on the object and if that does not exist will clear the object viea $clear, maxItems = number, defaults to 100, limits the maximum number of items that can be managed by the pool.
+  * **$reuse(name)** creates a new object instance by calling the pool's construcor method or if one is available pulls an item from the pool and calls a "renew" method on the object if one exists.
+  * **$recycle(obj)** calls the pool's reducer method passing in the provided object, all references to this object should be broken at this point.
+Arguments: obj = an object that was returned by the $reuse function.
+  * **$recycleBin(name)** returns an object pool by name or all pools if no name is provided.

 ### Collections (objects, arrays)
   * **$clear(obj)** deletes all properties also removes all items if obj is an array, if you want to be anal about deleting things here you go
   * **$each** see underscore.js